canjs/can-query-logic/doc/can-query-logic.md

 }
 ```

-And this is what is returned as a result of the union.
+The serialized output above is what is returned as a result of the union.